MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/javascript/tutorials/babylonjs-webxr-piano/keyboard-interaction-03.md

     }
     ```

-1. We will use this utility function to scale the piano frame and keys by a factor of 0.015, with a pivot point at the origin.
+1. We will use this function to scale the piano frame and keys by a factor of 0.015, with a pivot point at the origin.
 Edit the part where each key is lifted and where the piano frame is imported:

     ```javascript
     // Put this line at the beginning of createScene()